sneivandt/dotfiles-arch-gui/README.md

 # Dotfiles Arch GUI

-This is intended to be used in conjunction with [sneivandt/dotfiles](https://github.com/sneivandt/dotfiles) as a submodule.
+This is intended to be used as a submodule of [sneivandt/dotfiles](https://github.com/sneivandt/dotfiles).